Gerbstedt

 Gerbstedt ([ˈɡɛʁpˌʃtɛt]) is a small town in Saxony-Anhalt, district Mansfeld-Südharz.
-It was traditionally dominated by of copper mining, presently agriculture is dominant.
+It was traditionally dominated by copper mining, presently agriculture is dominant.

 Geography

 The town Gerbstedt is located 9 km west of Hettstedt and 13 km north of the town Eisleben.

 Divisions

 The town of Gerbstedt is divided into twelve localities (Ortschaften), corresponding to the twelve former municipalities that formed the current town in 2010.
 Some of the localities consist of a number of Ortsteile (local parts).